Skip to main content

 Improvement of 10.17 miles of Shores Lake Road.

 To control non-native aquatic invasive plant infestations within Bear Creek Lake and Storm Creek Lake.
-Control methods could include aquatic labeled herbicide applications, manual removal, mechanical removal or use of biological control agents.
+Control methods could include aquatic labeled herbicide applications, manual removal, and/or mechanical removal.

 Proposing management of 4 range allotments with conversion from exotic pasture grass to native grasses, forbs and herbaceous species on fields; proposal includes placing 2 allotments in closed status and removing them from the NFS range system.